mopd/KkthnxUI_WotLK/README.md

 ### Installation
 * Delete/backup your current UI.
 * Copy all from archive to your World of Warcraft folder(WoW\Interface\AddOns\)
+* Put these files  in `...C:\Program Files (x86)\World of Warcraft 3.3.5` Or where ever you have your World of Warcraft installed.
+You get the idea.

 ### F.A.Q
 * All questions, suggestions and bugs can be directed to me in-game or in a issues report too [Link](https://github.com/Kkthnx/KkthnxUI-3.3.5/issues/new)